top of page

 MEANING

-Meaning, in non-representational painting, is in the impact, not the reference to familiar objects.
-Yet, reference and story are inevitable.
-The impact derives from spatial relationships and from color and from other qualities that keep you captivated because, as in poetry, you don't have to understand, you have to feel and to float in the gap between curiosity and resonance.
+Impact derives from spatial relationships and from color and from other qualities that keep you captivated because, as in poetry, you don't have to understand, you have to feel and to float in the gap between curiosity and resonance.
+A second impact is the artist's story about the painting and process.
+When this is articulated, it can take the viewer deeper into the work.

 © 2022 by Wendy Stegall.